 Other areas are filled with coarse gravel and larger boulders.
 These complement the image of a former river landscape of curved paths, planting and gravel islands.
 They create a network to the neighbouring building fields and conceal the side courtyard entrances, which are unsuitable for greening because they are underbuilt and overbuilt.

 As a reminder of the design in the inner courtyard, the eyes of the staircases in the first basement level are also designed as gravel islands with characteristic boulders as relics of the river landscape.
-With their primitiveness, they stand in visual contrast to the artificial double-helix staircase and architecture made of formed fair-faced concrete.
+With their naturalness, they stand in visual contrast to the structured double-helix staircase and architecture made of formed fair-faced concrete.